Princebenj/denoising-autoencoder-tutorial/README.md

 4. Run all cells from top to bottom.

-The notebook downloads Fashion-MNIST using `tensorflow.keras.datasets.fashion_mnist.load_data()`, trains the baseline autoencoder and the denoising-autoencoder variants, then saves all figures.
+The notebook downloads Fashion-MNIST using `tensorflow.keras.datasets.fashion_mnist.load_data()`, trains the baseline autoencoder and the denoising-autoencoder variants.

 ## Reproducibility notes
 - Random seeds are fixed where possible.